nrb5089/radar/docs/source/index.rst

 radar signal processing as to prototype for Software-Defined Radio (SDR) design.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`setup_and_installation` section for further information, including how to install the project.

 radar has its documentation hosted on Read the Docs.